valvolt/storiz/README.md

 ## HOW-TO RUN

 cd storiz

 meteor npm install

 meteor

+## CHANGES

+[NEW] - add heatmaps (pictures with coordinates, each associated to a transition just like a choice)

+[FIXED] - Greyed-out options should be ungreyed from the start when player has the correct item in stock, not only upon choosing the item

+[FIXED] - 'required' objects only work on page 1, for some reason method 'enabled()' only works for tile 1

+[FIXED] - The current version uses 'name' for storing required object and 'value' for storing the target tile when clicking on a <button>.
+This <button> should be replaced by something more free-form with dedicated tags (using name and value for this is ugly).

 ## KNOWN BUGS & LIMITATIONS

-- Greyed-out options should be ungreyed from the start when player has the correct item in stock, not only upon choosing the item

-- 'required' objects only work on page 1, for some reason method 'enabled()' only works for tile 1

-- The current version uses 'name' for storing required object and 'value' for storing the target tile when clicking on a <button>.
-This <button> should be replaced by something more free-form with dedicated tags (using name and value for this is ugly).

 - only one 'required' item at the moment, should be replaced by an array